raf101/WBPlayer/README.md

 https://github.com/raf101/WBPlayer/archive/master.zip

-Please see the snippets of some useful functions usage here:
+Also please see the snippets of some useful functions usage here:

 https://gist.github.com/raf101